tjscollins/axe-crawler/README.md

 axe-crawler produces a detailed html summary report of the accessibility issues it finds on pages in the domain in addition to raw JSON data output from the tests.

-**WARNING:** Depending on the number of tests run (urls x viewPorts) the raw JSON data output can be quite large, easily in the tens of megabytes.
-Use the --check, --random, and --viewPort options to control which pages are tested.
+Depending on the number of tests run (urls x viewPorts) the raw JSON data output can be quite large, easily in the tens of megabytes.
+Use the --check, --random, and --viewPort options to control which pages are tested and how many times.

 ## Installation